The European Dental Students' Association has the following categories of members:

 local dental students’ organizations in countries where no national dental students association exists.
 These individual local dental students’ organizations are allowed to collectively apply to the association.

 Alumni can be individuals who have been actively involved with the association, to ensure contact with the association.
 The alumni network is a platform engaged in the association’s work, to help understand the association’s past, present and future, and is therefore considered part of the association.

 Honorary lifetime members are former members of the association, or other individuals who have been of exceptional and exemplary service to the association.

-To apply for EDSA full membership the certain requirements need to be met:
+To apply for EDSA Full Membership certain requirements need to be met:

-Application for membership shall be made in writing by an official of the applicant organisation to the Vice-President of Internal Affairs of EDSA not less than two weeks prior to the meeting of the Assembly at which the application is to be considered.
+Application for membership shall be made in writing by an official of the applicant organisation to the Vice-President of Internal Affairs of EDSA not less than two weeks prior to the General Meeting at which the application is to be considered.

-a certified statement by the president of the association (or by the dean of the faculty, in case a dental school applies), confirming that the organisation (or dental school) meets the requirements of Article 7.1. of the EDSA Constitution,
+A certified statement by the president of the association confirming that the organisation meets the requirements of Article 6 of the Constitution,

-If all requirements are met, a representative of the applicant organisation shall present their application at the next General Assembly and admittance will rely on gaining a majority vote from the General Meeting.
+If all requirements are met, a representative of the applicant organisation shall present their application at the next General Meeting and admittance will rely on gaining a majority vote from the General Meeting.
 Applications are generally presented on the first day of a General Meeting (Monday).